connorruss2005-cmd/DATA201-project/README.md

 # DATA201-project

 Project Description
-- This repository is used for our DATA201 group project.
+-This repository is used for our DATA201 group project.

 Team members
 - Conner